Satwant Singh And Beant Singh

 The Trial and its Controversies

 The trial highlighted the deep divisions within Indian society and the profound impact of Operation Blue Star.
 The trial's proceedings themselves became a focal point of the nation's fractured political landscape.
-The speed of the trial and the ultimate convictions added to the suspicions of a predetermined outcome for many observers.
+Consider this: the speed of the trial and the ultimate convictions added to the suspicions of a predetermined outcome for many observers.
 The lack of in-depth investigation into possible broader conspiracies fueled even more speculation and further cemented the controversy.

 The Aftermath and Lasting Impact